 R-Stream is proprietary technology of Reservoir Labs.
 It includes patented and patent-pending optimizations and special features to enable rapid compilation for very complex (e.g., hierarchical) target architectures.
 R-Stream uses the Gurobi solver for underlying optimizations and is distributed with user licenses of Gurobi.

 Reservoir also has the capability to enhance R-Stream for new target hardware and application domains.
 R-Stream accepts target architecture descriptions expressed in a machine modeling language, which can encapsulate many new architectures.
 Reservoir’s compiler team can also provide customizations of R-Stream for new domains and targets.

-If you are interested in obtaining a license for R-Stream, please contact us here or call (212) 780-0527.
-For developers, Reservoir is providing licenses on a per-user basis.
-For government users, we can provide versions of R-Stream under special arrangements.
+If you are interested in obtaining a license for R-Stream, please contact us.
+For developers, Reservoir provides licenses on a per-user basis.
+For government users, versions of R-Stream can be provided under special arrangements.
 We can arrange for site and academic licenses.
 We would be happy to provide examples of the R-Stream User Guide as well as evaluation versions for your review.

 A set of papers describing the technology in R-Stream is available on our Publications page.